Trinity Christian School (Fairfax, Virginia): History

+Accolades and student achievement

 In 2019, Trinity Christian School was designated a National Blue Ribbon School by the National Blue Ribbon Schools Program, 1 of only 362 schools to receive this throughout the nation.

-In 2019, Trinity Christian School purchased a 29-acre piece of land a mile away on Shirley Gate Road.
-They plan to use this new land to build athletic fields and parking.
+In 2025, the school was again selected as a National Blue Ribbon School, one of only 50 private schools nationwide to earn this recognition, shortly before the U.S. Department of Education announced the discontinuation of the National Blue Ribbon program.